-macOS is packed with some very useful features, often hidden behind obscure keyboard shortcuts.
-This article lists my favourites of these.
+macOS is packed with useful features that are often hidden behind obscure keyboard shortcuts.
+This article lists my favourites.

 Still using the Print Screen button?
-Have you installed custom screenshot software that has full access to your screen, introducing a major security flaw?
+Or worse, have you installed custom screenshot software that has full access to your screen, introducing a major security risk?

 • Command + Shift + 3: screenshot of the entire screen.

-• Command + Shift + 4: allows you to select an area with the cursor.
-Press Space instead to capture a specific window on the screen.
+• Command + Shift + 4: select an area with the cursor.
+Press Space instead to capture a specific window.

 • Command + Shift + 5: full-featured screenshot UI with screen recording capability.